List icon Contents

 SwingUtilities.invokeLater {

-// Creating Swing component for rendering web content
+// Creating a Swing component for rendering web content

 val view = BrowserView.newInstance(browser)